What's the difference between cross country and track and field?

 How can I get involved in the Wolfpack Youth Running Club?

-If you’d like to be an assistant coach at your school or would like to help support the program in another way, please reach out to Rachel Martinez at [email protected].
+If you’d like to be a coach at your school or would like to help support our programs in another way, please reach out to our President, Rachel Martinez at rachel@wolfpackrunning.org.

 Who are your coaches?

-Most of our elementary coaches are local runners and/or parents who are invested in teaching the fundamentals of the sport while having a lot of fun with the kids.
-Many of them have been coaching with us for several years.
+Our elementary coaches are comprised of local runners and/or parents who are invested in teaching the fundamentals of the sport while having a lot of fun with the kids.
+Many have been coaching with us for several years.

-Our competition coaches have competed at the highest levels, including the National and World Championships.
-They’ve had USATF-level training and have been working with competition athletes for years.
-Their experiences in coaching and racing show in their passion for helping our athletes.
+Our competition coaches have competed at the highest levels; including the National and World Championships.
+Some have been professional runners, some have competed in high-level races as Elite Runners.
+They’ve all had USATF-level training and have been working with competitive athletes for years.
+Their experience in coaching and racing shows in their passion for helping our young athletes.

 How do I become a coach?